 3M 8663 tape was eroded to substrate in less than 30 minutes.
 Hontek HC05XP1 sprayable coating showed black topcoat erosion at leading edge and one site to substrate on the gray heat conductive coating.
 Rain test condition was 494 miles/ hour (221 meters/ second).

 3M tape is well known for the delamination.
 To demonstrate the advantage of Hontek coating over 3M tape, one aluminum airfoil was protected by 3M 8663 tape, the other with Hontek HC05XP1 coating.
 A 1/8" hole was created on 3M tape, and an even larger 1/4" hole was created on HCO5XP1 coating.
 Under normal circumstances the larger hole would cause earlier erosion failure.
 Both airfoils were subject to rain erosion at URDI.
 3M tape delaminated in 19 minutes, and was completely lifted up at 20 minutes.
 In comparison, after 144 minutes, Hontek HC05XP1 coating showed a larger hole, but the coating still adhered tenaciously to the aluminum substrate.
 In fact, rain has eroded deep into aluminum substrate, creating a very rough pitted aluminum surface, but coding damage remained limited.

-The following photos show the rain erosion test results of HC05XP2 coated aluminum airfoils after 394 minutes and 458 minutes at UDRI.
+The following photos show the further improved rain erosion test results of HC05XP2 coated aluminum airfoils after 394 minutes and 458 minutes at UDRI.
 HC05XP2 is the improved version of the older HC05XP1.